 - “Harden up and get on with it.”
 These people believe that failing makes you tougher regardless of circumstance.

 - “The longer we can spare kids from the negative experience of failing, the better.”
-This group believes that negative experiences can spiral into low self-esteem and resistance about trying new things.
+This group believes that negative experiences can spiral into low self-esteem and resistance to trying new things.

 There doesn’t seem to be a lot of middle ground in this debate and there are a lot of sweeping generalisations.

 In working with children, we should perhaps remind them that failure is not some abyss into which we may fall and never return.
 It’s just one of the many experiences we have in life.
 Failure has been demonised to the point where ‘fear of failure’ is actually a thing…a very debilitating thing.
 It can limit our ability to try new skills and experiences, and it can cause enormous anxiety in even the most gifted kids.